Gemini Refuses to Hire MIT Graduates Due to Gary Gensler’s Role

-Gary Gensler is an American government official and former Goldman Sachs investment banker serving as the chair of the US Securities and Exchange Commission (SEC).
-Gensler previously led the Biden-Harris transition’s Federal Reserve, Banking, and Securities Regulators agency review team.
+Gary S. Gensler is an American government official and former investment banker who served as the chair of the US Securities and Exchange Commission (SEC) from 2021 to 2025.
+Gensler previously worked for Goldman Sachs and has led the Biden–Harris transition’s Federal Reserve, Banking, and Securities Regulators agency review team.
 Prior to his appointment, he was professor of Practice of Global Economics and Management at the MIT Sloan School of Management.

 US SEC